hugh-maaskant/IoTAS/Docs/04_Device_Design.md

     // We only get here due to cancellation, all other failure
     // conditions retry the operation(s) until succesful ...    return false;}```
-Note that the same backof is used regardless whether starting the connection or registering the Device failed.
+Note that the same backof logic is used regardless whether it was starting the connection or registering the Device that failed.
-Although in practise it is highly unlikely that registration would fail just after the connection was started, it is better to be safe than sorry and build robust code.
+Although in practise it is highly unlikely that registration would fail just after the connection was started, it is better to be safe than sorry.

 In the ```ConnectionClosedHandler```, we determine the reason behind the connection closing and either exit (when cancellation was requested) or retry to start and register with the same ```StartConnectionAndRegisterAsync()``` method that was initially used to kick off the Device's activity.